 E Bicuspid aortic valve

-A 65-year-old man has had congestive heart failure with increasing pulmonary congestion and edema for the past year.
+A 66-year-old man has had congestive heart failure with increasing pulmonary congestion and edema for the past year.
 He had been previously healthy all his life with no major illnesses.
 On physical examination his blood pressure is 125/85 mm Hg and he is afebrile.
-A chest radiograph shows cardiomegaly with a prominent left heart border and pulmonary edema.
+A systolic ejection click is auscultated.
+A chest x-ray shows cardiomegaly with a prominent left heart border and pulmonary edema.
 Laboratory studies show a serum glucose of 95 mg/dL and total serum cholesterol of 175 mg/dL.
 His serum creatine kinase is not elevated.
 Which of the following underlying diseases is he most likely to have?

 A Alcoholic cardiomyopathy